Sir: Service industry

 The term 'Sir' is also used frequently in the customer service industry, by employees to refer to customers, and sometimes vice versa.
 In the United States, it is much more common in certain areas (even when addressing male peers or men considerably younger).
 For example, a 1980 study showed that 80% of service interactions in the South were accompanied by 'Sir' or Ma'am, in comparison to the Northern United States, where 'Sir' was only used 25% of the time.

 'Sir', in conjunction with 'Ma'am' or 'Madam', is also commonly used in the Philippines and South Asia, not only to address customers and vice versa, but also to address people of a higher social rank or age.

-Media
+Use in popular media

-'Sir' is used as gender-neutral term to address superior ranking officers in the series Star Trek and The Orville.
+In the series Star Trek and The Orville, characters use 'Sir' as a gender-neutral term to address superior ranking officers.